aryanvx/portfolio/README.md

 ## Overview

-This is my personal portfolio websitwe.
+This is my personal portfolio website.
 I built it as a static site to share my projects, achievements, and information about myself.
 I used vanilla HTML, CSS, and JavaScript to keep things simple and clean while still following modern web design practices.

 ## User Preferences